 Employee Retention

 With competition for top talent at an all-time high, keeping your best employees engaged and happy is crucial.
-Conducting pulse surveys can help you spot problem areas where you need to make changes.
+Most employee pulse surveys are nimble, fast, and cost-effective, helping you spot problem areas where you need to make changes.
 It will also help you understand what motivates your teammates and what factors contribute to their job satisfaction, allowing you to take proactive steps to retain your top talent.

 What Is the Difference Between a Pulse Survey and an Employee Engagement Survey?